 Without developers seeing the database for themselves to cross check it, why should they trust G2A?
 A company accused of allowing fraudulent activity to run rampant surely will give a thoroughly honest investigation into whether or not their own company was involved in the widespread selling of fraudulently obtained keys.
 Surely.

 More than that, G2A doesn’t offer real solutions to any problem, so why should a developer feel like they would if given a list of keys?
-Instead of actively looking to reduce the amount of stolen keys sold on G2A, G2A offers band-aids—band-aids they just so happen to be selling as well.
+Instead of actively looking to reduce the number of stolen keys sold on G2A, G2A offers band-aids—band-aids they just so happen to be selling as well.
 Where is the good faith in that to expect a real, tangible change and outcome to the issue?

 If developers have to keep coming back to G2A with lists of suspicious keys, wait for them to check them, then go “yep, those were stolen,” how does that help the developer exactly?
 Because of the anonymous nature of merchants, there’s no real way for G2A to find out who they are or hold them accountable.
 So, really all G2A offers is the ability to confirm if the keys were stolen or not.
 The retailer (which may be the developer itself too) is still out the money lost in the chargeback.
 So what’s the incentive to work with G2A?